 Most professional plumbers believe that SharkBite fittings and other kinds of push-fit fittings should only be used as an emergency, temporary fix, and not for any enclosed or permanent plumbing system.
 However, there is a growing selection of DIYers who would disagree.
 These select groups of homeowners feel SharkBite fittings are just as strong as soldering.

-Some of the criticisms to using SharkBite and other push-fit fittings include; first, push-fit fittings don’t have the credibility that soldering has.
+Some of the criticisms to using SharkBite and other push-fit fittings include push-fit fittings don’t have the credibility that soldering has.
 Soldering has been around much longer than push-fit fittings.

 How long have SharkBite fittings been around?
-SharkBite fittings are a name brand that was created in the mid-2000s, but push-fit fittings were invented about 30 years ago.
-Over the years, different brands popped up, including SharkBite fittings, John Guest fittings, and more.
+SharkBite is a name brand that was created in the mid-2000s, but push-fit fittings were invented about 30 years ago.
+Over the years, different brands popped up, including SharkBite and John Guest.

-Another disadvantage to using SharkBite fittings is that many plumbers feel that these fittings simply aren’t strong enough to create a tough, durable connection.
-Although there’s no evidence to back that up, they simply trust soldering for their permanent plumbing projects.
+Another possible disadvantage to using SharkBite fittings is that many plumbers feel that these fittings simply aren’t strong enough to create a tough, durable connection.
+Although there’s no evidence to substantiate that believe, those plumbers simply trust soldering for their permanent plumbing projects.
 Trying to hire a company that will use push-fit fittings can be difficult sometimes.

 So, when should you use SharkBite or another push-fit fitting?
 Most professionals say that unless you just need a quick, emergency fix, use soldering.
 However, there are quite a few people who feel push-fit fittings are just as strong as soldering and can be used in all areas of a plumbing system.
 It really comes down to your choice.